This post is about a post, or to put it another way, I’m writing a post about a post.

 I keep reading the same crap.
 Why is this so hard to understand?

-Oh, right, the presidency.
+Oh, right.
+The presidency.
 How’s that working for you?

 Why do you want amateurs making your laws?

-Their experience under the Articles of Confederation (the document that preceded the Constitution) showed them good people are not interested in temp jobs for lousy pay in a distant city.
-Those elected to office walked away from their positions — or never took them up in the first place.
-There was no future in it.
+Their experience under the Articles of Confederation (the document that preceded the Constitution) proved to them the best people are not interested in temporary government jobs for lousy pay in a distant city.
+Many of the people originally elected under the Articles of Confederation walked away from their positions or never took them up in the first place.

 When the Constitution was drawn, its authors wanted to tempt the best and the brightest to government service.
 They wanted candidates who would make it a career.
 They weren’t interested in amateurs and parvenus.
 The business of governing a nation has a learning curve.
 It takes years to get the hang of how things work, how a law gets written.
 How to reach across the aisle and get the opposition to participate.

 TheArticles of Confederation contained exactly the ideas people are promulgating today.
 They failed.
 Miserably.
-Do we need to learn the same lesson again?
+How many times do we need to relearn the same lesson?